oracle/accelerated-data-science/docs/source/user_guide/jobs/data_science_job.rst

 :py:class:`~ads.jobs.builders.runtimes.python_runtime.ScriptRuntime`.

-Running a Python Job
+Create and Run a Job
 ====================

-Here is an example to define and run a Python job:
+Here is an example to define and run a Python :py:class:`~ads.jobs.Job`:

 .. tabs::